viur-framework/viur-docs/source/quickstart.rst

 The application is now active and can be administrated using your favorite admin interface.
-However, there are no templates for displaying the data inside a webbrowser defined yet.
+However, there are no templates defined yet for data presentation in a webbrowser .